-- Introduce the E2 Environmental Conservation zone and revise the quantity of land zoned RE1 Public Recreation in portions of the site identified as containing significant vegetation and endangered habitat.
-This zoning will contribute to the delivery of a total of 63.5ha of vegetation conservation and recreation land across the site; - Revise and redistribute the existing R2 Low Density Residential, R5 Large Lot Residential, RE1 Public Recreation and SP2 Infrastructure (Sewerage Works) zones across the site to better align with the site's significant vegetation and topographical features, and better utilise land that is dedicated to infrastructure purposes; - Revise the quantity of RE1 Public Recreation zoned land on the site from 44.77ha to 35.38ha and introduce a total of 28.12h of conservation land; - Revise and redistribute the existing 10 metre height limit across the site to align to the revised zoning proposed; and - Redistribute the existing minimum subdivision lot sizes (1000m2, 2000m2 and 4000m2) to align with the revised land use zoning and heights.
+- Introduce the E2 Environmental Conservation zone and revise the quantity of land zoned RE1 Public Recreation in portions of the site proposed to form Biobank agreement sites.
+This zoning will contribute to the delivery of a total of 63.5ha of vegetation to be conserved in Biobank agreement sites (36.07 ha) and recreation land across the site; - Revise and redistribute the existing R2 Low Density Residential, R5 Large Lot Residential, RE1 Public Recreation and SP2 Infrastructure (Sewerage Works) zones across the site to better align with the site's native vegetation and topographical features, and better utilise land that is dedicated to infrastructure purposes; - Revise the quantity of RE1 Public Recreation zoned land on the site from 44.77ha to 24.45ha and introduce a total of 36.07h of conservation land; - Revise and redistribute the existing 10 metre height limit across the site to align to the revised zoning proposed; and - Redistribute the existing minimum subdivision lot sizes (1000m2, 2000m2 and 4000m2) to align with the revised land use zoning and heights.